lromeraj/isbd-emu/README.md

 The idea of this implementation is to be flexible in order to facilitate the process of adding new functionality to the emulator.
 Currently there are some limitations, multiple AT commands are not currently supported and in some cases only a subset of all possible error codes are used.

-This emulator actually consists in two different programs: `960x.js` emulator and `gss.js` emulator, the first one allows you to instantiate an _Iridium SBD 960X_ like transceiver and the `gss.js` allows you to emulate an Iridium GSS locally.
+This emulator actually consists in two different programs: `960x.js` emulator and `gss.js` emulator, the first one allows you to instantiate an _Iridium SBD 960X_ like transceiver and the `gss.js` allows you to emulate an Iridium GSS "locally".

 > **NOTE**: this emulator can be run in different machines, this means that you can run the `960x.js` emulator on a different machine from where the transceiver `960x.js` is running.

 > **IMPORTANT**: if you use a _WAN_, remember that all the data travels over TCP or HTTP/TCP without TLS (like Iridium does).

-The core of the emulator is also exposed in order to be reused for more specific implementations.
+The core of this emulator is also exposed in order to be reused for more specific implementations.

+> **NOTE**: currently, there is no documentation available for core utils.
+Depending on how useful this emulator is for the community, I will consider adding extra documentation for that purpose.

 # Building
 Before building this emulator you'll need to install `NodeJS` environment (which you probably have already installed) but in case you don't, you can simply do: